vdhamer/Photo-Club-Hub/.github/README.md

     - `birthday` can be the full date of birth, but the year can also be left at 9999 to mask out the actual age.
     - `website` is a website about that member's photography.
 The app can link to that site.
     - `featuredImage` is a link to a single image shown beside the member's name in the membership list.
     - `level3URL` is URL to a file containing selected images of this particular member.
-The app may support multiple formats for this file (like `level3.json` and `XML`).
+The app may support multiple formats for this file (like `level3.json` and `XML`).</p>

 > The `birthday` and `website` fields are special because a single photographer _could_ have multiple level2.json files (e.g. a former photo club and the current photo club).
 This is tricky because, e.g., both `birthday` fields _could_ contain conflicting dates (e.g. `1980-1-2` versus `9999-2-1`).
 For now, this rare complication can be prevented by omitting both fields in one of the two `Level 2` files.
 Possibly asking the "old" photoclub to remove `website` (so that it can be kept up to date by the "new" photo club).